Experienced Partition Attorneys Serving Santa Maria

 In the legal case of Goesele v.
 Bimeler, 55 U.S. 589 (1852), the issue was whether a partition of real estate could be made without the consent of all the owners.
 The case involved a dispute between two brothers, John and Jacob Goesele, who owned a tract of land in Ohio.
 John wanted to partition the land, but Jacob refused to consent.
 The court held that a partition could not be made without the consent of all the owners, and that the partition was void.
 The court also held that the partition could not be enforced against Jacob, as he had not consented to it.
 This case established the principle that a partition of real estate cannot be made without the consent of all the owners.

-Our partition attorneys in Santa Maria, California serve Santa Barbara County and surrounding areas including Orcutt, Nipomo, Guadalupe, Arroyo Grande, Pismo Beach, Grover Beach, San Luis Obispo.
+Our partition attorneys in Santa Maria also serve Orcutt, Nipomo, Guadalupe, Arroyo Grande, Pismo Beach, Grover Beach, and San Luis Obispo